bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/rest_parameters.md

 Description
 -----------

-A function definition’s last parameter can be prefixed with “`...`” (three U+002E FULL STOP characters), which will cause all remaining (user supplied) parameters to be placed within a [“standard” JavaScript array.](../global_objects/array).
+A function definition’s last parameter can be prefixed with "`...`” (three U+002E FULL STOP characters), which will cause all remaining (user supplied) parameters to be placed within a ["standard” JavaScript array.](../global_objects/array).
 Only the last parameter in a function definition can be a rest parameter.

     function myFun(a,  b, ...manyMoreArgs) {
       console.log("a", a)